jschook89/mi2workforce-htmlq/Analysis.md

 ### 2a.

-### To view and analyze the JSON data you will need to import it into analysis software such as [KADE](https://github.com/shawnbanasick/kade) or the qmethod R package.
+### To view and analyze the JSON data you will need to import it into analysis software such as [KADE](https://github.com/shawnbanasick/kade) (version 1.2.1 or later) or the qmethod R package.
 If you use KADE, the next step is to click "Import", "JSON", and "Load JSON file" as shown in the image below.

 <p align="center">
 <img src="https://github.com/shawnbanasick/easy-htmlq/raw/master/readme_assets/kade-import-json.png" width="500" />